JustinMatthewNewman/PostQuantumCryptography/README.md

 LWE relies on the hardness of distinguishing random linear equations from those with added small errors.

-It generates a public key made up of a vector A and a vector B.

 We begin with the following constant values: